dev4press/gd-bbpress-tools/readme.txt

 Various updates, improvements and fixes.

 == Changelog ==
+= 3.0.1 - 2020.05.13 =
+* Improvements to the plugin readme file
+* Fixed small issue with the new private prefix tweak
+* Fixed issue with the wrong include path

 = 3.0 - 2020.05.09 =
 * New Tweak to remove forum and topic Private prefix
 * New Tweak to load search form on top of all forums